AmazingWizard/AmazingWizard.github.io/y.md

 ---
 layout: page
-title: Whoami?
+title: About Me
 ---

 Hey thanks for stopping by my little corner of the internet.
+This is mostly a place to dump stuff im working on, whether it is in my hobbies or my work!